hongru94/multi_stage_LSTM/README.md

-# Multi-stage LSTM Models for COVID-19 forecasting
+# Incorporating variant frequencies data into short-term forecasting for COVID-19 cases and deaths in the USA: a deep learning approach
 This repository provides the code and data for the Multi-stage LSTM model to Forecast Short-Term COVID-19 Cases and Deaths in the US!
 ### The paper can be found here: (https://www.medrxiv.org/content/10.1101/2022.08.23.22279132v1).